ferilab/credit_trans_fraud_detect/README.md

 # Cloud setup (AWS)

-You first need to frok the repo to your personal GitHub account.
-This repo will does the CI/CD including training and retraining of the odel for you.
+You first need to fork the repo to your personal GitHub account.
+This repo will do the CI/CD including training and retraining of the odel for you.

 1. Create an AWS account (a free trail if you already don't have)